Europe

 ACER

-ACER – The Agency for the Cooperation of Energy Regulators is a specialised agency of the European Union, established in 2009, which assists the work of the 27 national regulatory agencies, and incentivises mutual coordination and cooperation.
+ACER - the Agency for the Cooperation of Energy Regulators is a specialised agency of the European Union, established in 2011, which supports the work of the 27 national regulatory authorities of the Member States and encourages mutual coordination and cooperation.

 ACER:

-• Publishes rules which guarantee a good regulatory practice at European level
+• Publishes rules to ensure good regulatory practice at European level

-• Publishes opinions, recommendations, or binding decisions on issues within its sphere of competence
+• Issues opinions, recommendations, or binding decisions on matters within its remit

 • Monitors the performance and development of European energy markets

-• Monitors the transparency and integrity of wholesale energy market under REMIT
+• Monitors the transparency and integrity of wholesale energy market, within the scope of REMIT

-• Has experts accompany and participates in working groups and elaborate joint papers
+• Providing technical staff to accompany and participate in working groups and prepare joint work

-• Coordinates said working groups, when nominated to do so
+• Coordinating these working groups, when appointed to do so

 Working groups

-Working groups are expressly foreseen in the ACER Regulation.
-They support the development of technical codes which ACER has the power to issue, promote debate and produce technical reports or other types of documentation, which allow ACER to fulfil its objectives.
-The Agency’s working groups are divided by theme:
+The working groups are foreseen in ACER's own regulations and support the regulatory work carried out by the Agency, promoting debate and the production of reports or other types of documents that enable ACER to fulfil its objectives.
+The Agency's working groups are divided into thematic areas:

 • Electricity (AEWG)